Engineering Note

 Introduction

-Users don’t measure performance in milliseconds.
+Users do not measure performance only in milliseconds.
 They measure how the interface feels.
-A UI that responds instantly, even if the system is still processing, feels faster than one that waits silently.
+A UI that responds instantly, even while the system is still processing, often feels faster than one that waits silently.

 The Problem

-Many applications focus on backend performance while ignoring how delays are presented in the UI.
-This leads to interfaces that feel slow even when the system is relatively fast.
+Many applications focus only on backend response time while ignoring how delays are presented in the interface.
+This can make a system feel slow even when the actual processing time is reasonable.

-The issue is not always speed, it is how delays are handled.
+The issue is not always raw speed.
+Often, the real problem is how delays, loading, feedback, and UI transitions are handled.

 System Design / Approach

-Fast-feeling UI comes from reducing perceived waiting time and giving continuous feedback.
+Fast-feeling UI comes from reducing perceived waiting time and giving users continuous feedback.
+The interface should always acknowledge user actions and avoid leaving users in a blank or uncertain state.

 Implementation